Lirity/Lirity/README.md

 - 🥸 Committed to becoming an independent developer
 - 💪 Started fitness journey in March 2022
 - ⚽ Football enthusiast and Manchester City Supporter
-- 🎵 Devotedfan of Sakanaction, attended the SAKANAQUARIUM 2024 "Turn"
+- 🎵 Devoted fan of Sakanaction, attended the SAKANAQUARIUM 2024 "Turn"

 ### 💼 Experience